elmir123123/First-Game/README.md

 Tasked with designing a text-based adventure game.
 This game should utilizes the Python essentials including, but not limited to:

-Strings and String Manipulation
+*Strings and String Manipulation

-User-Defined Functions and Variables
+*User-Defined Functions and Variables

-User Input and Input Handling
+*User Input and Input Handling

-Conditional and Nested Conditional Statements (if/elif/else) Loops
+*Conditional and Nested Conditional Statements (if/elif/else)

-Controlling for Errors
+*Loops

 A working version of your game in the following format: